IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 ### Proportional
 The special measure must be proportional to the disadvantage that is being addressed.

+> However, there is one exception to this general principle [ie measures in favour of women in order to attenuate or suppress conditions that perpetuate discrimination]:  reasons specific to an individual male candidate may tilt the balance in his favour, which is to be assessed objectively, taking into account all criteria pertaining to the individual candidates.
+This is a requirement of the principle of **proportionality**.
+ICESCR General Comment 16, footnote 9

 ### Time limited
 Special measures should be time limited and end once the goal is reached.
 The goal should be stated on commencement, and not be changed during the period without the same requirements (reasonable, objective etc.) to justify the change